 Sondra Fetner

-Sondra Fetner is Director of Placemaking for the Jessie Ball duPont Fund.
-In this role, she manages the process for activating public spaces equitably and inclusively in Jacksonville and other core communities of the duPont Fund, navigating, and where possible, reducing barriers to activation, and identifying and implementing redevelopment activities and strategic partnerships focused on equitable access to opportunity.
+In this dual role, Sondra focuses on building and enabling new public-private partnership models that align incentives and resources for the benefit of communities.
+She also manages the process for activating public spaces that center community perspective, including navigating and reducing barriers to activation, and identifying and implementing redevelopment activities.
 She analyzes legal, land use and zoning codes and public policies to recommend how public spaces and real estate opportunities might be made more equitable and accessible.
-Sondra is also a senior program officer with responsibility for placemaking-related grantmaking in Jacksonville, Florida.
+Sondra is also a senior program officer with responsibility for grantmaking in Jacksonville, Florida.

 Sondra, a respected land use lawyer and urbanist, joins the duPont Fund after running an urban development consulting firm for the past three years.
 Sondra primarily worked with the Downtown Investment Authority on numerous Downtown redevelopment projects and initiatives including redeveloping the Jacksonville Shipyards, activating the Downtown Riverfront, and updating the DIA’s Community Redevelopment and Business Investment & Development Plans in 2022.
 Sondra also serves on the Taskforce for the Activating Jacksonville’s Riverfront initiative.